wrobelda/hugo-WonderMod/README.md

 ```

 See [Hugo documentation](https://gohugo.io/getting-started/configuration-markup#highlight) for more options.
-*Note: for some reason, the `guessSyntax` doesn't actually works but is required.
+*Note: for some reason, the `guessSyntax` doesn't actually work but is required.
 Please make your code fences explicit for the time being.*